Canopy Communities

 Is Your Community Ready?

 All communities are vulnerable to shocks and stresses, but some more so than others.
 Some communities experience a range of social or environmental disadvantages that need a guiding hand to build resilience to future challenges.
+Poverty, social isolation, disability or cultural barriers can put these communities at risk of greater disadvantage when disaster strikes.

 We’re looking for communities to join us who need help to build their social connections and identify how they can better withstand future challenges.